dmbarbour/awelon/AboutAO.md

 * AO is structurally and substructurally typed; type model is compositional.
 * AO exhibits *causal commutativity*, which enables implicit parallelism.
 * AO exhibits *spatial idempotence*, which simplifies equational reasoning.
-* AO leverages *fast and loose reasoning*, assumes every program terminates.
 * AO can represent adaptive or declarative search-spaces of programs.

 In AO, a **word** is both a unit of modularity and a functional software component.
 A word has a definition.
 The basic semantic for any word is to expand into its definition.
 Valid definitions are acyclic.
 At the limit, code expands into literals and inlined ABC.
 The relationship between words their definitions is maintained by a **dictionary**.

 AO is intended for use in a wiki-based programming environment, where each page is a word in the dictionary.
 An AO programming environment will make use of naming conventions: documentation, automatic tests, environment extensions, and active services may be identified based on prefix.
 A single dictionary can support thousands of projects with rich cross-project refactoring, flexible integration testing, and an ever more refined and reusable dictionary.

-For bootstrapping, command line AO tools support a **.ao** dictionary format.

 Most AO features come from ABC.
 See AboutABC for more information.

+For bootstrapping, filesystem or command-line tools for AO will support a **.ao** dictionary format.
+This format has a simple patching-based import and dictionary model.

 ## Literals: Numbers, Text, Blocks